In this section

 When the RCH HREC is providing ethical

-approval for a commercially sponsored trial to be conducted at other site(s), Form of
+approval for a commercially sponsored trial to be conducted at other sites, use the Form of

-Indemnity – HREC Review only is required for each of the other
+Indemnity – HREC Review only for each of the other

 sites.
 This indemnity should be provided by the commercial sponsor.